Berry12399/car_price_prediction/README.md

 Answer the prompts (manufacturer, mileage, engine volume, etc.) and get a predicted price from both models.

-### Step 9 — Experiment further
-- Try grouping rare manufacturers differently, or keep `Model` using frequency encoding instead of dropping it entirely.
-- Tune `max_depth` in `train_models.py`'s Decision Tree to fight
-  overfitting/underfitting.
-- Add a `RandomForestRegressor` for a 3-way comparison.
-- Try log-transforming `Price` before training Linear Regression — it often improves performance on skewed price data.

----

 ## Current results on this dataset